hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_batch_jobs.md

 (walltime), e-mail notification, etc. These parameters can also be specified on the command line.

-This job script that can now be submitted to the cluster's job system for execution, using the qsub (Queue SUBmit) command:
+This job script can now be submitted to the cluster's job system for execution, using the qsub (Queue SUBmit) command:

 <pre><code><b>$ qsub fibo.pbs</b>